unverbuggt/mkdocs-encryptcontent-plugin/README.md

 </footer>
 ```

-Your configuration like this :
+Your configuration would look like this :
 ```yaml
 plugins:
     - encryptcontent: